Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/resource-type.md

 ### Include all data tests

-Use the following command to include _all_ data tests in your build process:
+Use the following command to only include data tests in your build process:

 <File name='Usage'>